Treasury Board of Canada Secretariat

 Questions

-1. What is the Employee Innovation Program?
+1. What was the Employee Innovation Program?

 3. Don't departments and agencies have their own recognition programs?

-4. Is the cash award taxable?
+4. Was the cash award taxable?

 11. Will employees who receive the award be publicly recognized?